 To better protect our customers and honor the trust they put in us, we are firm believers in responsible coordinated disclosure.
-Security Researchers, consultants and others who believe they may have found a potential security vulnerability in a Security Product can make immediate notice to our Cyber Protection Team through email to tspc-yberProtection@jci.com or by the building-products-vulnerability-protection@jci.com or by the building-products-vulnerability-protection@jci.com or by the building-products-vulnerability-protection@jci.com or by the <a href="mailto:building-products-vulnerability-prod
+Security Researchers, consultants and others who believe they may have found a potential security vulnerability in a Security Product can make immediate notice to our Cyber Protection Team through email to TSPCyberProtection@jci.com or by the Building Products Vulnerability Reporting webpage to make immediate notice to our Product Security Incident Response Team (PSIRT).